Chris-N-E/GA_Capstone_project/README.md

 ## Conclusions

-With an AUC score of 99% and an F1-score of 96%, the XGBoost model has 99% chance of correctly distinquishing between the *Left* or *Employed*.
+With an AUC score of 99% and an F1-score of 96%, the XGBoost model has 99% chance of correctly distinguishing between the *Left* or *Employed*.
 From a test set containing 2,814 employees, the model:
 - correctly classified 636 as Left *(true positives)* and incorrectly predicted 20 employees as Left *(false positive)*, and
 - correctly classified 2,121 as Employed *(true negatives)* and incorrectly predicted 37 employees as Employed *(false negatives)*

-Being able to accurately predict the probability of an employee will leave is benefical to a business as there are fanancial ramifications associated with an employee resigning as well as adverse impact on productivity and staff morale.
+Being able to accurately predict the probability of an employee leaving is beneficial to a business as there are financial ramifications associated with an employee resigning as well as adverse impact on productivity and staff morale.
 With the model able to predict churn with a high level of accuracy, the business can take action to retain desirable employees.
 The top 5 features ranked by importance are strong indicators for employee churn and can be used to identify employees cluster groups (identified in the EDA section):

-- Overworked *(high job staisfaction/happiness and high workload:  avg_monthly_hrs > 210 and satisfation > 0.7)*
+- Overworked *(high job satisfaction/happiness and high workload:  avg_monthly_hrs > 210 and satisfaction > 0.7)*
 - Workaholics *(high job satisfaction & high workload: avg_monthly_hrs > 225 and satisfaction < 0.2)*
 - Overachievers *( high job satisfaction & performance: last_evaluation > 0.8 and satisfaction > 0.7)*
 - Stars *(high workload & high performance: avg_monthly_hrs > 215 and last_evaluation > 0.75)*